How Bright in Gravitational Waves are Millisecond Pulsars for the Galactic Center GeV Gamma-Ray Excess? A Systematic Study and Implications for Dark Matter: Introduction

 GWs provide a complementary probe that is insensitive to dust, scattering, and the source-confusion problems in the crowded stellar fields around the GC.
 A steadily rotating, non-axisymmetric neutron star emits a continuous, nearly monochromatic GW signal at $f_{\rm GW}\simeq 2 f_{\rm rot}$, typically in the $\simeq 200-2000$~Hz range for MSPs, which coincides with the most sensitive band of ground-based interferometers~\footnote{ In addition, the mHz band of the Laser Interferometer Space Antenna could also probe those MSPs in the binary systems; see Ref.~\cite{Korol:2025fkk} for a recent study. }, including LIGO~\cite{LIGOScientific:2014pky}, Virgo~\cite{VIRGO:2014yos}, KAGRA~\cite{KAGRA:2018plz}, and next-generation CE~\cite{Evans:2023euw} and ET~\cite{Punturo:2010zz}.
+Such GW emission is persistent and nearly monochromatic, in stark contrast to the transient, broadband signals from compact-binary coalescences.
 Although it is very difficult to resolve the large number of MSPs in the crowded bulge region using gamma rays and other electromagnetic wavelengths, GWs can potentially resolve individual MSPs in the frequency domain, thanks to a resolution of $\Delta f \sim 1/T_{\rm obs}$.

 Building upon the previous work~\cite{Calore:2018sbp, Miller:2023qph, Bartel:2024jjj}, we present a refined analysis that incorporates a more physically motivated signal prediction and a detailed treatment of the detector response.
 This allows us to investigate the GW emission expected from the MSP population responsible for the GCE and assess its detectability with present and future ground-based GW interferometers~\footnote{ As a complementary avenue to ground‑based interferometers, a recent proposal suggests probing kHz‑band backgrounds using a laser-polarization ``Gravitational Photon Polarization Twist'' in space~\cite{Capdevilla:2025ivz}.
 With optimistic baselines ($\sim 10^6$ km) and millisecond pulses, its reach could overlap the collective strains expected from a bulge MSP population~\cite{Capdevilla:2025ivz}. }.
 The GW emission arises from a finite ellipticity, and we consider major physically motivated scenarios that can generate such ellipticities: (1) internal magnetic-field-induced deformation, (2) long-lived crustal mountains from breaking strain, and (3) a general parametrization in terms of a fraction of the pulsar spin-down energy.
 Importantly, the third scenario also naturally yields a \textit{theoretical maximum}, assuming all the spin-down power is converted to GW emission.
 We model the bulge MSPs by combining a fixed boxy bulge morphology, constrained by the GCE, with two distinct population frameworks, an Empirical Disk-Proxy Model and an Evolutionary Model, which respectively benchmark and self-consistently derive the necessary intrinsic MSP parameters and total population size.
 For detectability, we outline two search strategies---coherent and incoherent---that explicitly account for Doppler shifts from Earth’s motion and binary orbits.
 Our results demonstrate that, under conservative assumptions, the bulge MSPs can produce GW signals approaching the sensitivity of next-generation ground-based interferometers, such as CE and the ET~\cite{Srivastava:2022slt,Hild:2008ng}.
 For the theoretical maximum, a fraction of MSPs can reach the LIGO-Virgo-Kagra (LVK) O4 sensitivity~\cite{Capote:2024rmo,LIGOScientific:2025kei}.